equk/windows/README.md

 ##powershell

-This folder has a few basic scripts, the most useful is **check-startup** which checks registry locations known to be used by malware & viruses to use to initiate on windows startup.
+This folder has a few basic scripts, the most useful is **check-startup** which checks registry locations known to be used by malware & viruses to initiate on windows startup.

 ##tweaks